How to provide emotional and practical support

 Caring for yourself as a caregiver

-Caring for someone with cancer is exhausting - physically and emotionally.
+Caring for someone with cancer can be exhausting - physically and emotionally.

 Signs of carer burnout: